 Distributing PTP over an IP/Ethernet network requires some specialized equipment, both in the form of common core equipment and within the end devices.
 When used properly, this technology can provide a very accurate and stable time base for all types of signals within modern media operations.

-The major system components include:
+The major system elements and functions include:

 Grandmaster Clock – Normally installed in pairs for redundancy, a grandmaster provides a single, common source for PTP clock signals in the network (called a PTP Domain).
 Only one grandmaster can be active at one time, so all the devices execute a common algorithm to ensure that one and only one device becomes the grandmaster.
 This process also ensures that if the active grandmaster fails that another device will take over.